• Skip to main content

 Kimchi ramen with pork slices and chopsticks in a bowl.

-Kimchi ramen is a great recipe if you want to elevate your ramen with spicy, sweet and savory flavors.
+This delicious kimchi ramen is a great recipe if you want to elevate your ramen noodle soup with spicy, sweet and savory flavors.
 The kimchi gives this soup a nice kick!

 5 from 1 vote